 Porthpean beach at high tide, as seen from above.

-This is a real locals’ beach, on the south side of St Austell, with a sailing club just above the beach.
+This is a real locals’ beach.
 I was there in a wild easterly wind, blowing straight onto the beach and bringing the sea to life.
-I had two enjoyable chats with people who were happy to be alive, including a charming young family.
+The people I met were happy to be alive, including a charming young family.
 St Austell is handy for any requirements and facilities, as this is really a town beach.